matgray/UniversalRemote/README.md

 *Copyright 2014.
 Mathew Gray.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.*

 This suite containing two servlets and a java swing client that allows for your computer's keyboard to be controlled by anything that can access the internet.
 Supports multiple clients.
-The java swing client does _not_ host a
+The java swing client does _not_ host a server, so no need to be on the same network as the computer you are controlling

 ##Use Cases